multiprocessio/datastation-documentation/tutorials/Query_PostgreSQL_with_DataStation.md

-# Query PostgreSQL with DataStation
+# Run PostgreSQL in Docker and query with DataStation

 # Database initialization [Optional]